itamaraanan/sloth-DSML-project/README.md

 # Sloth Species Classification Project

 ## Project Overview
-This project is part of the Data Science and Machine Learning final assessment, developed by Itamar Raanan.
-It focuses on the classification of different sloth species using a dataset sourced from Kaggle.
+This project is part of the Data Science and Machine Learning final assessment, developed by me, Itamar Raanan.
+It focuses on the classification of different sloth species using a dataset from Kaggle.
 The dataset includes various features such as claw length, size, tail length, weight, and the endangered status of six distinct sloth species.

 ## Features
 The dataset includes the following attributes for each sloth: